medusajs/medusa/docs/content/advanced/backend/payment/overview.md

 If an error occurs or the purchase is interrupted at any step, the client can retry the payment by adding the Idempotency Key of the cart as the `Idempotency-Key` header field in their subsequent requests.

-The server wraps each essential part of the checkout completion in its own step and stores the current step of checkout with its associated Idempotency Key.
+The backend wraps each essential part of the checkout completion in its own step and stores the current step of checkout with its associated Idempotency Key.

 If then the request is interrupted for any reason or the payment fails, the client can retry completing the check out using the Idempotency Key, and the flow will continue from the last stored step.